-If the suspicions in any way implicate both the Safeguarding Co-ordinator and the Deputy, then the report should be made in the first instance to Thirtyone:eight.org, PO Box 133, Swanley, Kent, BR8 7UQ.
-Telephone 0303 003 1111
+In the absence of the Safeguarding Co-ordinators or, if the suspicions in any way implicate the Safeguarding Co-ordinators, then the report should be made in the first instance to Thirtyone:eight.org, PO Box 133, Swanley, Kent, BR8 7UQ.
+Telephone 0303 003 1111.